Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * Obsolete Antialiasing API V3d_View::SetAntialiasingOn().
 This method was intended to activate deprecated OpenGL functionality (GL_POLYGON_SMOOTH, GL_LINE_SMOOTH, GL_POINT_SMOOTH).
   Instead of old API, application should request MSAA buffers for antialiasing by assigning Graphic3d_RenderingParams::NbMsaaSamples property of structure returned by V3d_View::ChangeRenderingParams().
+* Prs3d_Drawer::ShadingAspectGlobal() flag has been removed as not used.
+Corresponding calls can be removed safely from the application code.